gabrieldansereau/ms_downscaling_metawebs/README.md

-species (i.e., taking into account that two species may not always interact whenever or wherever they occur); however, we highlight that other factors beyond trait and phylogenetic matching (e.g., population densities) will also contribute to observed interaction probabilities.
+species (i.e., taking into account that two species may not always interact whenever or wherever they occur); however, we highlight that other factors beyond trait and phylogenetic matching (e.g., population densities) will also contribute to observed interaction frequencies.

-## Spatial inputs
+### Species occurrences

 The downscaling of the metaweb involved combining it with species occurrence and environmental data.
 First, we extracted species occurrences from the Global Biodiversity Information Facility (GBIF; www.gbif.org) for the Canadian mammals after reconciling species names between the Canadian metaweb and GBIF using the GBIF Backbone Taxonomy [@GBIFSecretariat2021GbiBac].
-Doing so, we removed potential duplicates where species listed in the Canadian metaweb are considered as a single entity by GBIF.
-We collected occurrences for our species list (159 species) using the GBIF download API on October 21st 2022 [@GBIF.org2022GbiOcc].
+This step removed potential duplicates by combining species listed in the Canadian metaweb which were considered as a single entity by GBIF.
+We collected occurrences for the updated species list (159 species) using the GBIF download API on October 21st 2022 [@GBIF.org2022GbiOcc].
 We restricted our query to occurrences with coordinates between longitudes 175°W to 45°W and latitudes 10°N to 90°N. This was meant to collect training data covering a broader range than our prediction target (Canada only) and include observations in similar environments.
-Then, since GBIF observations represent presence-only data and most predictive models require absence data, we generated pseudo-absence data using the surface range envelope method available in `SimpleSDMLayers.jl` [@Dansereau2021SimJl].
-This method generates pseudo-absences by selecting random non-observed sites within the spatial range delimited by the presence data [@Barbet-Massin2012SelPse].
+Then, since GBIF observations represent presence-only data and most predictive models require absence data, we generated pseudo-absence data using the surface range envelope method, which selects random non-observed sites within the spatial range delimited by the presence data [@Barbet-Massin2012SelPse].

+### Environmental data

 We used species distribution models [SDMs, @Guisan2005PreSpe] to project Canadian mammal habitat suitability across the country, which we treated as